5 Longest Running Gacha Games of All Time

 This game is part of the Final Fantasy franchise.
 Do not confuse it with its spin-off War of the Visions: Final Fantasy Brave Exvius.
 Brave Exvius has been running since 2016 and is still going strong today.

 Even after all these years, Final Fantasy Brave Exvius still interests people because it is a well-made game with a rich story and beautiful graphics.
-Additionally, the game offers plenty of opportunities for player growth and customization, which keeps players engaged for hours on end.
+Additionally, the game offers plenty of opportunities for player growth and customization, keeping players engaged for hours.

 2. Dragon Collection